2016 CAA women's soccer tournament

-The 2016 CAA women's soccer tournament is the postseason women's soccer tournament for the Colonial Athletic Association to be held from October 30 to November 6, 2016.
-The five match tournament will be held at campus sites, with the semifinals and final held at Parsons Field in Brookline, Massachusetts.
-The six team single-elimination tournament will consist of three rounds based on seeding from regular season conference play.
-The James Madison Dukes are the defending tournament champions after defeating the William & Mary Tribe in the championship match.
+The 2016 CAA women's soccer tournament is the postseason women's soccer tournament for the Colonial Athletic Association held from October 30 to November 6, 2016.
+The five match tournament was held at campus sites, with the semifinals and final held at Parsons Field in Brookline, Massachusetts.
+The six team single-elimination tournament consisted of three rounds based on seeding from regular season conference play.
+The James Madison Dukes were the defending tournament champions after defeating the William & Mary Tribe in the championship match.